martin-b-07e5/presentation/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

-at this point the two branches have diverged, with different changes made in each.
+at this point the two branches have diverged, with different changes made in each.<br>
-*****To merge the changes made in experimental into master, run
+*****To merge the changes made in experimental into master, run <br>
  $ git merge experimental